talorlik/docker-compose-and-jenkins-casc/TEST_README.md

 ## Test Maintenance

 When updating `jenkins.yaml`:

-- Review and update permission tests if authorization changes
+- Review and update permission tests if authorization changes.
-- Add new test cases for new users or permission configurations
+- Add new test cases for new users or permission configurations.
-- Ensure tests reflect the current security model
+- Ensure tests reflect the current security model.

 ## Additional Notes

-- Tests create and delete temporary jobs for permission testing
+- Tests create and delete temporary jobs for permission testing.
-- All test jobs are prefixed with `test-job-*`
+- All test jobs are prefixed with `test-job-*`.
-- Tests use Jenkins REST API for validation
+- Tests use Jenkins REST API for validation.
-- Tests respect CSRF protection (crumb issuer)
+- Tests respect CSRF protection (crumb issuer).